LazarDudic/LazShop/README.md

 cd LazShop
 ```
 - Create and Set up your .env file by copying .env.example file.
-    * Fill in a database, email, stripe and paypal information.
+    * Fill in a database, email, stripe, paypal and reCAPTCHA information.

 - Install dependencies.
 ```bash
 composer install